- Who should we appoint as our COFA (compliance officer for finance and administration)?

 - What should the reporting accountant provide to the law firm after each year’s review?

-- What is the likely impact of the revised SRA rules due in Spring 2019?
+- What is the likely impact of the revised SRA rules due in November 2019?

 - How is the definition of client money due to change under the proposed new rules?